 Swiss-born photographer Dolf Kruger, started his career as a freelance photographer before working for the paper De Waarheid.
 In 1959, he was invited to become a member of the GKf (professional association of photographers) and in 1961 he won the Silver Camera Award for a photo that he had taken of the miners’ strike in the Borinage region.
 After leaving De Waarheid in 1960, he worked as a freelance photographer for government agencies, publishers, corporations and environmental organizations.
 In 1983, he settled permanently in Sweden.
 A monograph of his work was was published for a retrospective exhibition in the Amsterdam Historical Museum.

 Born in 1886, George Mallory was an English mountaineer who took part in the first three British expeditions to Mount Everest in the early 1920s.
-Mallory and his climbing partner Andrew Irvine disappeared high on Everest during their attempt to make the first ascent.
-Mallory’s body was found on Mount Everest in 1999.
+A graduate of Cambridge and a veteran of World War I, Mallory has come to exemplify the dauntless, driven spirit of the first generation of European Everest pioneers.
+When asked why he wanted to climb Everest, he famously answered “because it’s there.”
+Mallory and his partner Andrew “Sandy” Irvine disappeared high on Everest during their second attempt to reach the summit during the 1924 Expedition.
+While Mallory’s body was discovered several hundred feet below the peak in 1999, speculation that he and Irvine could have reached the top first has never been resolved.

 Born in 1955 in Henan Province’s Baofeng County, Niu has been working for the Pingdingshan City Bureau of Public Security since 1980.
 Niu started in 1987 as a freelance photographer.
 His major works include, “Career Behind Bars,” “Martial Arts,” “In Dreams,” “Garden of Hundred Flowers,” “Small Coal Mines,” and “Exercises.”
 His work has been collected by the San Francisco Museum of Modern Art and published in Germany, the United Kingdom, Italy, Hong Kong and Taiwan.

 Vittorio Sella was born in the foothills of the Alps in Biella, Italy in 1859.
-During his long and productive career as a photographer and mountaineer, Sella took part in many expeditions to the world’s greatest and least explored mountain ranges.
+During his long and industrious career as a photographer and mountaineer, Sella took part in many expeditions to the world’s greatest and least explored mountain ranges.
+Using large-format cameras that had to be carried up the mountain and often developing his plates in portable dark rooms, Sella’s photographs captured alpine scenes with unprecedented vividness and detail.

 Nichole Sobecki, born 1986, is an award-winning photographer and filmmaker based in Nairobi, Kenya.
 From 2012-2015 Nichole led Agence France-Presse’s East Africa video bureau, and was a Rory Peck Awards News Finalist for her coverage of the Westgate mall attacks in Kenya.
 In 2018 won the Robert F. Kennedy Human Rights prize in new media.
 She has been recognized by Pictures of the Year, the One World Media Awards, the Alexandra Boulat Award for Photojournalism, The Magenta Foundation, and The Jacob Burns Film Center, among others.
 Her work has been featured in National Geographic, The Washington Post, The Wall Street Journal, The New York Times, Newsweek, Time, Foreign Policy, The Financial Times Magazine, The Guardian, and Le Monde.

-Henri Storck was born in Ostend in 1907.
-He was a filmmaker best know for his social documentaries, most notably Misery in Borinage, which he made together with Joris Ivens.
+Henri Storck was a filmmaker and an important member of the Belgian avant-garde in the 1920’s and 30’s.
+He was born in 1907 in Ostend, Belgium.
+As a young man he was influenced by surrealism and was associated with René Magritte, André Malraux, Louis Aragon, and others.
+His early films were silent “ethnographic” tableaus depicting everyday life in his home region.
+Storck was best known for his social documentaries, most notably Misery in Borinage, which he made together with Joris Ivens.
 During WWII he filmed the sociological documentary Farmers’ Symphony.
 Storck made nearly 100 films.
 He passed away in 1999.

 Peter van Agtmael